SaveSavio/modelling-airbnbs-property-listing-dataset-/README.md

   - pytorch
   - pyyaml

-Best option is to create a fresh conda environment:
+Best option is to create a fresh conda environment using environment.yaml:
 ```python
 conda env create -f environment.yaml
 ```
+## Exploratory Data Analysis
+On the data, cleaned according to the project requirements, a simple EDA was performed so to understand the key features in the distribution of data.
+The main purposes are:
+1) to better understand the dataset and stimulate curiosity
+1) to improve predictions by either regression, classification or neural networks.

+The results can be read directly on the Jupyter Notebook <u>exploratory_data_analysis.ipynb</u>

 ## Data Preparation
 The AirBnb listings data comes in form of: